kopigeek-labs/ai-research-analyst/README.md

 ## 1. Project Vision & Objective

-As an AI Product Manager at GIC, the vision is to design and build a cutting-edge **AI Research Application** for the Equities department.
+As an AI Product Manager at [INVESTMENT FIRM], the vision is to design and build a cutting-edge **AI Research Application** for the Equities department.
 This application aims to solve real business problems for investment professionals and research analysts by:

 - **Saving Time:** Automating data gathering, processing, and initial analysis.
 - **Improving Investment Decision-Making:** Providing timely, relevant, and deep insights.